Camille Herron

-Jacquelyn Camille Herron is an American ultramarathon runner and former research assistant in bone imaging/osteoimmunology.
-She has achieved 12 world records in ultramarathon distances.
+Jacquelyn Camille Herron (born December 25, 1981) is an American ultramarathon runner.
+She has achieved 13 world records in ultramarathon distances.

 Early life and education

 Herron was born in Norman, Oklahoma.
+She was born with impaired hearing, and experienced a near-drowning incident at the age of three.
+She was later diagnosed with central auditory processing disorder, and has stated that she did not speak much as a child.

+She began running in seventh grade, the year after the release of Forrest Gump (1994).
+She has said she was able to relate to Forrest Gump, not only because of the running.
+Over the years her husband noticed autistic traits, and through talking to a friend in Oklahoma and taking online tests, she pursued testing for autism and attention deficit hyperactivity disorder.
+In 2024 she was officially diagnosed with both.
+Herron's unusual running gait and arm swing are attributed to an extra bone in her foot and twists in her arm and femur.

-She attended Westmoore High School in Oklahoma City, where she was a three-time All-State recipient in cross country, a three-time State Champion in track and field, and valedictorian.
+She attended Westmoore High School in Oklahoma City, where she was a three-time all-state recipient in cross country, a three-time state champion in track and field, and valedictorian.

+When Herron was 19, she and her family lost their home and possessions during the 1999 Oklahoma tornado outbreak.
+She has cited that event as a turning point in her life, motivating her to run longer distances on Sundays "to celebrate life".

 After receiving academic and athletic scholarships, Herron attended the University of Tulsa, where she was a Top 10 Senior and earned a bachelor's degree in Exercise and Sports Science in 2005.
-She began doing scientific research in college to understand why she had stress fractures as a young runner.
+While at college, she began scientific research into the reasons behind the stress fractures she had experienced as a young runner.

 Herron obtained a masters degree in Exercise and Sports Science from Oregon State University in 2007.
 Her research focused on identifying the optimal anabolic stimulus for musculoskeletal health, emphasizing the importance of frequent light mechanical stress interspersed with infrequent high-intensity stress.

-Herron was born with hearing loss and had a near-drowning incident at the age of three.
-She was later diagnosed with central auditory processing disorder, and says she did not speak much as a child.
-She began running in seventh grade, the year after Forrest Gump (1994) was released.
-She recalls relating to Forrest Gump, not just because of the running.
-Over the years her husband noticed autistic traits, and through talking to a friend in Oklahoma and taking online tests, she pursued testing for autism and attention deficit hyperactivity disorder.
-In 2024 she was officially diagnosed with both.

-Herron's unusual running gait and arm swing are attributed to an extra bone in her foot and twists in her arm and femur.

-Herron, then age 19, and her family lost their home and possessions during the 1999 Oklahoma tornado outbreak.
-She stated that she found the event to be a turning point and began running longer distances on Sundays to celebrate life.